 Wednesday, August 24, 2011 – The Board of the Alberta Media Production Industries Association (AMPIA) is pleased to name Shaun Johnston as the recipient of the 2011 David Billington Award.

 Shaun grew up in Ponoka, Alberta.
 “Having grown up on the prairies has had a great influence on my work as an actor.”
 Shaun explains, “I like to believe my approach is open and natural.
 I guess I’m a product of my environment.”
-After a few hard working years on the farm and in the the best place oil patch, Shaun decided to return to college and study law.
-It was at the University of Alberta that a drama elective inspired him to change direction.
+After a few hard working years on the farm and in the http://grizzliesracing.com/viagra-costs oil patch, Shaun decided to return to college and study law.
+It was at the University of Alberta that a drama elective inspired him to it's cool canadian pharmacy cialis generic change direction.
 Shaun was classically trained in theatre at the U of A, and from this beginning, he has built his career in Alberta.

-He won his first of several Rosie Award for his portrayal of Wes in Two Brothers a Girl and a Gun, and continued gathering accolades in a variety of roles.
+He won his first of several Rosie Award for his portrayal of Wes in Two Brothers a Girl and a Gun, and continued gathering accolades in a variety of just try! cialis dosage 20mg roles.
 Today he has an impressive list of film and television credits, the most recent being Jack Bartlett, the patriarch on the CBC hit series Heartland, a role for which he has won the Best Actor Rosie for the past two years, and for which he has received a Gemini nomination.
-Other roles Shaun is known for are Rich Dearden in Destiny Ridge and Jake Trumper in the classic series Jake and http://localstars.com/levitra-india the Kid.
-He’s guest starred on X-Files, Outer Limits, DaVinci’s Inquest, Blue Murder, Dead Man’s Gun, North of 60, The Dead Zone, Smallville and Traders.
+Other roles Shaun is known for are Rich Dearden in Destiny Ridge and Jake Trumper in the classic series Jake and click here cialis drug the Kid.
+He’s guest starred on online levitra X-Files, Outer Limits, DaVinci’s Inquest, Blue Murder, Dead Man’s Gun, North of 60, The Dead Zone, Smallville and Traders.
 He also had roles as Capt.
 Alexander Fancher in September Dawn, as Col. Nelson Miles in HBO’s Emmy Award winning Bury My Heart at Wounded Knee and as adventurer P.V.
 Scaturro in Touch the Top of the World.
 Features Shaun has acted in include Heart of the Sun, Tribe of Joseph, Super Volcano, Agent of Influence and Dinosaur Hunter.

 The Award will be presented at a gala lunch on Saturday, November 5th, 2011 at the Westin Hotel in Calgary.To order tickets, please click here: